Neo77-cyber/CV-Builder/README.md

-# Resumewizardz
+#Resume Pro

-Resume wizardz is a web application built with Django that allows users to create professional resumes quickly and easily.
+Resume Pro is a web application built with Django that allows users to create professional resumes quickly and easily.
 It provides a user-friendly interface and customizable templates to help users showcase their skills, experience, and qualifications effectively.

 ## Features